chg-training/chg-training-resources/docs/statistical_modelling/introduction/covid.md

 * 21.8 cases per 100,000 people in under-59s
 * or 57.5 cases per 100,000 in the over-60s

-(To be conservative, I suggest we err on the side of caution and imagine the true rate to be substantially larger than this - say 100 in 100,000.)
+(To be conservative, you might want to err on the side of caution - so let's imagine the true rate to be substantially larger than this - say at least 100 in 100,000.)

 **Can you use Bayes' theorem to answer the question? **

 :::tip Note